varigence/docs/bimlflex/setup/system-requirements.md

 * BimlStudio supports Visual Studio 2010, 2012, 2013, 2015, 2017 and 2019.
 The version of [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt) (SSDT BI) and Visual Studio used depends on the SQL Server version used for the SSIS Server
 * A valid Varigence BimlStudio Product key is required for use.
 * Available memory to hold the model
+* Available processing power to process the model

 ## BimlFlex App